davnicwil/react-frontload/README.md

 import { renderToString } from 'react-dom/server'
 import { frontloadServerRender } from 'react-frontload'

-// notice that server render is NOT synchronous!
+// notice that server render is asynchronous!
-// with react-frontload it's async.
-The frontloadServerRender wrapper ensures
-// that each frontload component in App has loaded its data before
+// The frontloadServerRender wrapper ensures that each frontload component in
-// before the final markup is rendered const serverRender = async () => {
+// App has loaded its data before before the final markup is rendered const serverRender = async () => {
   const reactRenderedMarkup = await frontloadServerRender(() => (
     renderToString(<App />